 This section defines the exact format of the Entitlement ID field so that auto assignment to customers can take place.
 This is based on discussions about the Entitlement Configurator output to Sterling.

 The current understanding is that there will be one entitlement per group, one entitlement per division and possibly several entitlements per customer that are loaded in Sterling via the interfaces.
+The Customer specific entitlements are sent with all the related ship-to information populated.

 The Naming convention for these entitlements is as follows -